Home » Engagement & Wedding Rings » Diamonds

 - Finger-flattering: The elongated shape can make fingers appear longer and slimmer, which many find attractive.

-- Value: Because baguettes are typically used in smaller carat weights and have a straightforward cutting process, they’re generally more affordable per carat than brilliant cuts of similar quality.
+- Everyday value: Because baguettes are typically used in smaller carat weights and have a straightforward cutting process, they’re an accessible way to add diamond detail to a design.

 How Baguette Diamonds Compare to Other Cuts